zhemant/distraktor/README.md

 This project uses two external libraries, notifypy and pyyaml.
 You can install these by using requirements.txt.

-To run the app, execute `python3 distraktor/distraktor.py`.
+To run the app, execute `python -m distraktor`.